tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

 .. _box_space-path_multikey:

 --------------------------------------------------------------------------------
-Creating a multikey index using the path option with wildcard [*]
+Creating a multikey index using the path option with [*]
 --------------------------------------------------------------------------------

 The string in a path option can contain ``[*]`` which is called